ErinMorelli/em-beer-manager/README.txt

 == Frequently Asked Questions ==

+= What is the 'Labs' section and how risky is it to use? =

+New in v2.1.0 is the EM Beer Manager 'Labs'.
+This is a section where we plan to introduce new and experimental features for users to test.
+We do test all of the lab features before making them available, but cannot guarantee that there won't be any issues or bugs when using them, since they are still being worked on.
+If you experience and issues while using a Labs feature, please contact [labs@wp.erinmorelli.com](mailto:labs@wp.erinmorelli.com).

+= How do I access EM Beer Manager beers, styles, and groups in the WordPress API? =

+Starting with v2.1.0 you can now access EM Beer Manager beers, styles, and groups from the [WordPress API](http://v2.wp-api.org/).

+Beers can be accessed using `/wp-json/wp/v2/embm_beers` or individually at `/wp-json/wp/v2/embm_beers/<beer_id>`.

+Styles can be accessed using `/wp-json/wp/v2/embm_styles` or individually at `/wp-json/wp/v2/embm_styles/<style_id>`.

+Groups can be accessed using `/wp-json/wp/v2/embm_groups` or individually at `/wp-json/wp/v2/embm_groups/<group_id>`.

 = I accidentally deleted some of the pre-loaded styles, how do I get them back? =

 Starting with v2.0.0, users are now able to easily restore any missing styles.
 Go to the EM Beer Manager settings page.
 Under the "Settings" tab, click on the "Restore Styles" button.
 This will restore any missing styles from the pre-populated BeerAdvocate list.
 It will not affect any already existing or any custom styles.